This website is best viewed in a browser that supports web standards.

 Skip to content or, if you would rather, Skip to navigation.

-Each residence hall at Northwest has a hall government called a Hall Council.
+Each residence hall at Northwest has a hall activity and improvement board.
 Each Hall Council is composed of an executive board (elected by the residents) and floor representatives, who are elected around the second week of school.
 Each government meets weekly to plan activities, vote on expenditures, and work for positive changes and building improvements.

-Involvement in residence hall government can add a significant dimension to your college experience.
+Hall boards provide opportunities to participate in the planning and implementation of a variety of activities.
+Programming for groups is one way to build communities and to develop personal support within a group setting.
+It is also an excellent way to meet new people and develop friendships.
+In short, involvement can add another dimension to your college experience.
 Whether you are a member of the audience or a planner, your experiences with programming while living in the residence halls can benefit you.
 As a supplement to classes and studying, residence hall government offers the opportunity to grow and learn beyond the textbook.
 Make use of it!

-If you are interested in getting involved in Hall Council, have an issue you would like to see addressed, or have an event you would like to see happen, contact your RA/SA for more information.
-They will be happy to help you make that connection.
+If you are interested in getting involved in your hall's board, have an issue you would like to see addressed, or have an event you would like to see happen, contact your RA/SA for more information.
+They will help you make that connection.

 A Community Action Board (C.A.B.) has been organized in the apartment community for the purpose of serving the specific needs of the residents.
 CAB provides a medium for effective communication among residents, apartment staff, and the University.
 It acts as a planning body for the community as well as representing residents of University Housing- Apartments in matters affecting operation and policies.
 CAB can also provide support, information, assistance, and networking with other residents.
 Fundraisers and a variety of community activities can be planned through CAB.
 Every resident is invited to attend the monthly meetings.
 Meeting times and dates will be posted.
 CAB can provide much for your community, but residents must utilize it by attending the meetings and getting involved.
 C.A.B. belongs to the residents and can become what the residents of Forest Village Apartments want and need.